wecarsoniv/augmented-pca/README.md

 ## Quick Introduction

+A quick guide to using APCA is given in this section.
+For a more in-depth guide, see our [documentation]().

-### Importing APCA Models
+### Importing APCA and Instantiating Models

-APCA models can be imported by importing the `models.py` module or by importing the models themselves from the `models.py` module.
-APCA models closely follow the style and implemention of [scikit-learn's PCA implementation](https://scikit-learn.org/stable/modules/generated/sklearn.decomposition.PCA.html), with many of the same methods and functionality.
+APCA models can be imported from the `models.py` module or by importing the models themselves from the `models.py` module.

 ```python
 # Import all APCA models